AdaCore/why3/doc/syntaxref.rst

 multiple assignment.

 .. index:: auto-dereference
-.. rubric:: Auto-dereference: Simplified Usage of Mutable variables
+.. rubric:: Auto-dereference: simplified usage of mutable variables

 TODO: put here what is currently in the release notes.